top of page

 Sue Profile_edited.jpg

-Sue is the Co-founder and one of the Trustees running the day-to-day operations of ASIOX.
+Sue is the Co-founder and one of the Trustees, leading the day-to-day operations of ASIOX.
 Sue first became involved with the abolitionist movement in 2008, when she was made aware of children being abducted and forced to become soldiers in the LRA in northern Uganda.
 She joined with others in raising awareness about this humanitarian crisis and was struck by the generosity of men and women who responded with kindness when they heard the story.
 From that point, Sue has passionately told the many stories of those she has encountered and heard about and continues to raise awareness about the horror of human trafficking, modern slavery and exploitation.
-Over the last 3 years she has directly supported survivors in a personal way.
-Wanting to give more of her time and energy to this cause, in 2018 she took the next step of leaving her job as a conference organiser in the University of Oxford.
+Over the last few years she has directly supported survivors in a more personal way.
+Wanting to give more of her time and energy to this cause as an abolitionist, in 2018 she took the next step of leaving her job as a conference organiser in the University of Oxford and she hasn't looked back!

-In her spare time Sue loves to undertake creative projects and to spend time outdoors, cycling and walking or at her allotment.
-She enjoys spending time with her grandchildren and family, both in Oxford and overseas.
+In her spare time Sue loves to undertake creative projects in her home and to spend time outdoors, cycling and walking, or at her allotment.
+She loves investing time with her 5 grandchildren and family.

 David Calfo